-Threads and events can share memory, and care is required to coordinate the update and consumption of such memory.
-This is not restricted to "global" data since nesting of threads will effectively make all variables of the outermost thread 'shared'.
+Threads and events can share memory, and care is required to coordinate the update and consumption of values in such memory.
+This is not restricted to global data since nesting of threads will effectively make all variables of enclosing threads shared.

 Some Python interpreters use a GIL which ensures that only a single bytecode is executed at a time.
-This guarantees that single instruction accesses to primitive data objects are serialized, but does not guarantee serialization of data access between threads or asyncio tasks in general.
+This guarantees that single instruction accesses to primitive data objects are serialized but does not guarantee serialization of data access between threads or asyncio tasks in general.